 Filmstrip view in the Browser makes it easy to screen your media, because you can immediately see what you’re looking for.
 List view includes small filmstrips that let you combine the power of a visual reference with rich metadata for sorting and searching.
 Skimming these views is faster than hunting for obscure clip names buried deep in bins.

-Grouping uses the power of metadata to instantly organise related media in the Browser.
-Grouping can be based on media drive, reel, scene, duration, file type and much more.
-After grouping your media, you can quickly arrange it inside the group using camera metadata such as name, take, duration and timestamp.
+Grouping uses the power of metadata to instantly organize related media in the Browser.
+Grouping can be based on media drive, reel, scene, duration, file type, and much more.
+After grouping your media, you can quickly arrange it inside the group using camera metadata such as name, take, duration, and timestamp.

-Use the Timeline Index to navigate the timeline by jumping directly to clips, keywords, markers and to-do items.
+Use the Timeline Index to navigate the timeline by jumping directly to clips, keywords, markers, and to-do items.
 Filter information with a click so that you see only the items you care about when you’re stepping through a complicated project.
 Or use the built-in search tool to filter and find just the clips you want.
-Tick off to-do items in the Timeline Index so anyone can see what has been done and what items remain open.
+Check off to-do items right in the Timeline Index so anyone can see what has been done and what items remain open.

 Sharing with Xsan

 Put your events and projects on a central SAN to speed up collaboration between multiple editors.
 Place your libraries and media anywhere on the network to optimize media management for large facilities and multiple users.
 Start a project on one system and hand it off to another editor to finish on a different system connected to the same SAN.

 Reconnect media and exchange files with third-party applications using a robust relink interface.
 Then easily relink to your Final Cut Pro X library.